salbalkus/CausalTables.jl/paper/paper.md

 The prototypical causal inference problem involves estimating the average treatment effect (ATE) of a binary treatment $A$.
-The ATE describes the difference in the counterfactual mean of $Y$ had everyone been treated versus no one treated.
+The ATE describes the difference in the counterfactual mean of $Y$ had every unit been treated versus no unit treated.
 An example SCM describing this scenario might be the following: `\begin{align*}
 W &\sim Beta(2, 4) \\
 A &\sim Bernoulli(W) \\